Dear Corporate America: Data isn’t Tech

 First, we need to keep in mind that people, in general, are change-averse.

-Then, with that in mind, what frequently happens during a project implementation (*ahem* going full-on data-driven) when an entire company (or a majority) isn’t on board?
+Then, with that in mind, what frequently happens during project implementation (*ahem* going full-on data-driven) when an entire company (or a majority) isn’t on board?

 The project fails.